dmarx/anthology-of-modern-ml/README.md

   * 2020 - ["The generalization error of random features regression: Precise asymptotics and double descent curve](https://arxiv.org/abs/1908.05355) - Song Mei, Andrea Montanari
   * 2021 -["A Farewell to the Bias-Variance Tradeoff?
 An Overview of the Theory of Overparameterized Machine Learning"](https://arxiv.org/pdf/2109.02355.pdf) - Yehuda Dar, Vidya Muthukumar, Richard G. Baraniuk
   * 1999 - ["Generalization in a linear perceptron in the presence of noise"](https://www.researchgate.net/publication/231084158_Generalization_in_a_linear_perceptron_in_the_presence_of_noise) - Anders Krogh, John A Hertz
+  * 2020 - ["The Neural Tangent Kernel in High Dimensions: Triple Descent and a Multi-Scale Theory of Generalization"](http://proceedings.mlr.press/v119/adlam20a/adlam20a.pdf) - Ben Adlam, Jeffrey Pennington

 * neural tangent kernel
   * 2018 - ["Neural Tangent Kernel: Convergence and Generalization in Neural Networks"](https://arxiv.org/abs/1806.07572) - Arthur Jacot, Franck Gabriel, Clément Hongler

 * lottery ticket hypothesis
   * 2018 - ["The Lottery Ticket Hypothesis: Finding Sparse, Trainable Neural Networks"](https://arxiv.org/abs/1803.03635) - Jonathan Frankle, Michael Carbin